 A file photo of fireworks.
 Sarah Pruys/Cabin Radio

-In August, Fort Smith RCMP charged two people accused of letting off fireworks with violating the Forest Protection Act, little-known legislation that gives the GNWT the power it is currently using to declare whole areas of the territory off-limits for nearly any kind of fire – or activities that might start fires.
+Both men have been charged with violating the Forest Protection Act, which gives the GNWT the power to declare whole areas of the territory off-limits for nearly any kind of fire – or activities that might start fires.